nexlanglxm/climate-data-analysis/project1/README.md

 - Caloric Expenditure:
   - Description: A continuous variable measuring energy expended during workouts.
-  - Ranges: Caloric expenditure was estimated using MET values for circuit training and an average individual weight of 70 kilograms.
+  - Ranges: Caloric expenditure was estimated using Metabolic Equivalent of Task (MET) values for circuit training and an average individual weight of 70 kilograms.
   - Simulation: Synthetic data for caloric expenditure was generated using numpy's random normal distribution with a mean value estimated from the MET values.

 These methodologies were used to generate synthetic data for the variables, ensuring realistic ranges and distributions aligned with known physiological responses during high-intensity workouts.

 ## Acknowledgments

-References and sources used in this project are listed at the end of the `project.ipynb` file.
+References and sources used in this project are cited during and listed in their entireity at the end of the `project.ipynb` file.